wechaty/wechaty/README.md

     ```bash
     $ npm lint
     ```
-* Create a issue, fork, then send a pull request(with unit test please).
+* Create an issue, fork, then send a pull request(with unit test please).

 Author
 -----------------